 Metro has entered into the Water Supply Contract with the four Participants to provide up to 6,010 LUEs of potable water supply capacity to the Participants.
 Cottonwood Creek WCID No. 3 is also a party to the Water Supply Contract, but has not been allocated any capacity.
 See "THE MASTER DISTRICT- Service Area."
 Pursuant to an "Amended and Restated Assignment and Assumption of Capacity Rights and Obligations under Regional Water and Sewer Contracts; and Capacity Reservation Agreement" dated effective October 1, 2005 (the "Capacity Assignment"), the Participants assigned all of their rights and obligations with respect to water supply capacity under the Water Supply Contract to the Master District, which, in turn, reserved water supply capacity in favor of the Participants at full build out in the amounts set forth in the Water Supply Contract and will allocate water capacity on an interim basis fairly and equitably among the Participants.
-The Participants have also executed the Master District Contract (see "THE MASTER DISTRICT"), pursuant to which, the Master District is charged with the responsibility of constructing, financing or acquiring facilities sufficient to distribute, rechlorinate and store the potable water delivered by Metro to the Participants.
+The Participants have also executed the Master District Contract (see "THE MASTER DISTRICT"), pursuant to which, the Master District is charged with the responsibility of constructing, financing, or acquiring facilities sufficient to distribute, rechlorinate, and store the potable water delivered by Metro to the Participants.

 Under the Water Supply Contract, as affected by the Capacity Assignment, the Master District was originally contractually obligated to purchase water capacity from Metro at the time of each connection and on a quarterly basis through the payment of water LUE fees.
-However, pursuant to a "First Amendment to Amended and Restated Regional Water Capacity and Supply Agreement for a Portion of Northeastern Travis County, Texas" dated August 9, 2011 (the "Water Supply Contract Amendment"), in consideration of the payment of \$250,000 to Metro, the obligation to make water LUE fee payments to Metro was terminated until the number of LUEs actually connected to the water system serving the Service Area exceeds 2,610, at which time water LUE fees will be required to be paid on a connection-by-connection basis.
+However, pursuant to a "First Amendment to Amended and Restated Regional Water Capacity and Supply Agreement for a Portion of Northeastern Travis County, Texas" dated August 9, 2011 (the "Water Supply Contract Amendment"), in consideration of the payment of \$250,000 to Metro, the obligation to make water LUE fee payments to Metro was terminated until the number of LUEs actually connected to the water system serving the Service Area exceeds 2,610, at which time water LUE fees are required to be paid on a connection-by-connection basis.
+Connections to the system now exceed 2,610 LUEs, and the Participants are collecting a water LUE fee in the amount of \$1,900 per LUE.
+These fees are remitted to the Master District, which in turn pays Metro per the Water Supply Contract.
+By letter dated January 8, 2020, Metro notified the Advisory Committee established under the Water Supply Contract that Metro has recalculated the amount of the water LUE fee and intends to increase such fee to \$5,000 per LUE, which is the contractual maximum permitted by the Water Supply Contract Amendment.
+The Master District's special legal counsel on rate matters has responded to Metro that the proposed increase does not appear to be authorized by the Water Supply Contract and has requested additional information.
+Further discussions with Metro on this matter are expected.